The Thomas-Fermi and the Thomas-Fermi-Dirac Models in Two-Dimension- the Effect of Strong Quantizing Magnetic Field: Thermodynamics of 2D Electron Gas

-The expressions for internal energy density and the corresponding kinetic pressure can be obtained from the first principle as has been followed in basic statistical mechanics.
+The expressions for internal energy density and the corresponding kinetic pressure can be obtained from the first principle following the standard books on statistical mechanics.
 We define the $q$-potential of Kramers in the form \cite{LSTAT}